-If you want to achieve balance and still be a great leader to your team, you have to learn to say “no” to tasks, engagements, and even opportunities that may not align with your short and long-term goals.
+If you want to achieve work-life balance and still be a great leader to your team, you have to learn to say no to tasks, engagements, and even opportunities that may not align with your short- and long-term goals.

-If you’re worried about hurting feelings or burning a bridge or two, there are ways to frame the “no” so that you remain polite, professional, and likeable to others.
+If you’re worried about hurting feelings or burning a bridge or two, there are ways to frame the no so you remain polite, professional, and likeable to others.

 1. "Let me think about it."